 Biogeocomputers utilise a deep hot biosphere layer deep in the crust

-In the first century AT it was discovered that the crust of the Earth, down to a depth of up to ten kilometres, was populated by an ecosystem of chemosynthetic bacteria living off hydrogen generated from igneous crustal rocks.
+In the first century AT it was discovered that the crust of the Earth, down to a depth of up to ten kilometres, was populated by an ecosystem of chemosynthetic bacteria living on hydrogen generated from igneous crustal rocks.
 It was estimated that the total mass of this crustal ecosystem could, perhaps, be as great as that of the entire land and sea ecosystems of the planet.
 It was theorised that the conditions allowing such as ecosystem to exist would be found in any Earth-like world in or outside the life zone.

 Not long after this discovery, it was speculated that if the native crustal bacteria could be replaced by genetically engineered bacteriological computers communicating chemically, or perhaps by chemically-powered nanomachines, then the entire crust of a planet could be turned into a vast, self-powered and very physically secure, if rather slow biological computer.
 This was dubbed BioGeoComputing (BGC).